-CAPTAIN Jack Hector smashed a boundary-laden 195 as Wareham beat Blandford by a colossal 401 runs – but still “felt like an idiot” when his innings came to an end.
+CAPTAIN Jack Hector smashed a boundary-laden 195 as Wareham beat Blandford by a colossal 401 runs – but still “felt like an idiot” when his innings came to

 Hector’s massive haul included 11 sixes, but he was dismissed just five runs short of a double century at Worgret Road after engaging in some friendly banter with team-mate Steve Bishop.